Deep Learning for Micro-expression Recognition: A Survey: Abstract

 \section{Abstract}

-Micro-expressions (MEs) are involuntary facial movements revealing people’s hidden feelings in high-stake situations and have practical importance in medical treatment, national security, interrogations and many human-computer interaction systems.
-Early methods for MER mainly based on traditional appearance and geometry features.
-Recently, with the success of deep learning (DL) in various fields, neural networks have received increasing interests in MER.
-Different from macro-expressions, MEs are spontaneous, subtle, and rapid facial movements, leading to difficult data collection, thus have small-scale datasets.
-DL based MER becomes challenging due to above ME characters.
-To data, various DL approaches have been proposed to solve the ME issues and improve MER performance.
-In this survey, we provide a comprehensive review of deep micro-expression recognition (MER), including datasets, deep MER pipeline, and the bench-marking of most influential methods.
-This survey defines a new taxonomy for the field, encompassing all aspects of MER based on DL.
-For each aspect, the basic approaches and advanced developments are summarized and discussed.
-In addition, we conclude the remaining challenges and and potential directions for the design of robust deep MER systems.
+Micro-expressions (MEs) are involuntary facial movements revealing people’s hidden feelings in high-stake situations and have practical importance in various fields.
+Early methods for Micro-expression Recognition (MER) are mainly based on traditional features.
+Recently, with the success of Deep Learning (DL) in various tasks, neural networks have received increasing interest in MER.
+Different from macro-expressions, MEs are spontaneous, subtle, and rapid facial movements, leading to difficult data collection and annotation, thus publicly available datasets are usually small-scale.
+Currently, various DL approaches have been proposed to solve the ME issues and improve MER performance.
+In this survey, we provide a comprehensive review of deep MER and define a new taxonomy for the field encompassing all aspects of MER based on DL, including datasets, each step of the deep MER pipeline, and performance comparisons of the most influential methods.
+The basic approaches and advanced developments are summarized and discussed for each aspect.
+Additionally, we conclude the remaining challenges and potential directions for the design of robust MER systems.
+Finally, ethical considerations in MER are discussed.
 To the best of our knowledge, this is the first survey of deep MER methods, and this survey can serve as a reference point for future MER research.